Jia Yinghua: Early life

-On May 29, 1980, the memorial meeting for Pu Yi was splendidly kicked off.
-When he died in 1967, there was a meager cremains casket and short inscription written by Pu Jie.
-In the new moment, family members decided to give him a bigger casket made of pear wood.
-Li Shuxian also asked Jia Yinghua to write the epigraph, Pu Jie nodded with pleasure.
+On May 29, 1980, the memorial meeting for Puyi began.
+When he died in 1967, there was a meager cremains casket and short inscription written by Pujie.
+In the political climate, family members decided to give him a bigger casket made of pear wood.
+Li Shuxian also asked Jia Yinghua to write the epigraph, Pujie nodded with pleasure.
 Therefore, Jia Yinghua became the person who wrote the epigraph for the last emperor of China.

 Jia completed nine books of the Last Emperor Series.
 Among the over 300 interviewees Jia had talked with, most have died, so the audio and video tapes made with these people become precious historical documents.

 Works

-He once wrote the epigraph for Pu Yi, successfully continued the writing of the story of the latter half of the last emperor of China, wrote the stele inscription for the last eunuch Sun Yaoting, and wrote nine books about the last royal family.
+He once wrote the epigraph for Puyi, successfully continued the writing of the story of the latter half of the last emperor of China, wrote the stele inscription for the last eunuch Sun Yaoting, and wrote nine books about the last royal family.

 Worker, shift chief, and Communist Youth League Secretary of Beijing Thermal Power Plant, Communist Youth League Secretary of the general plant, director of the North China Journalist Station of North China Power Administration's Electrical Power Newspaper, Deputy Department Head, Department Head and Vice Director of the Secretary Bureau of the State Council, Deputy Head of the Electrical Power Department of the State Economic and Trade Commission, Director of the Power Supply Department of the State Electricity Regulatory Commission, successively.

 Member of the 6th, 7th, and 8th sessions of National Commission of Chinese Writers’ Association.